microsoft/winrtc/README.md

 A big goal for us this month was to improve the hardware accelerated capabilities for audio and video capture, rendering, encoders and decoders in WinRTC.

-We'd also stress feedback is critical.
-We know there are areas for improvement on _____.
-We would love feedback so we can improve.

-Lastly, we'd like to thank everyone who filed a bug, gave feedback or made a pull-request.
+We'd like to thank everyone who filed a bug, gave feedback or made a pull-request.
 The WinRTC team is extremely grateful to have the support of an amazing active community.

 - Added port WebRTC-UWP H264 Encoder & Decoder over WinRTC
 - Added port WebRTC-UWP supporting Camera Profiles over WinRTC